phaakma/arcgis_item_graph/README.md

 - Optionally, update the output folder and file name.

 ## Static website
-A static website that allows to upload the json file which will be visualised using D3.js.
+In the docs folder is a static website that allows to upload the json file which will be visualised using D3.js.

 Either download the three static files or use the GitHub Pages hosted version here:
 [https://phaakma.github.io/arcgis_item_graph/](https://phaakma.github.io/arcgis_item_graph/)